Lesley Manville: Career

 After turning down teacher Arlene Phillips's invitation to join her new dance troupe Hot Gossip, she was taught improvisation by Italia Conti teacher Julia Carey.
 She made her professional stage debut in the 1972 West End musical I and Albert directed by John Schlesinger.
 She paid for her first flat by landing a part in the ITV soap opera Emmerdale Farm (1975–76), in which she appeared in 80 episodes.

 Manville built a career as a distinctive theatre actress; from 1978 she appeared in new plays at the Royal Shakespeare Company's Warehouse and Royal Court Theatre.
 She met Mike Leigh in 1979, when he was looking for RSC actors who could improvise.

-In the 1980s, her work for the Royal Court included Andrea Dunbar's Rita, Sue and Bob Too (1981) and Caryl Churchill's Top Girls (1982), and Serious Money (1987).
+In the 1980s, her work for the Royal Court included Andrea Dunbar's Rita, Sue and Bob Too (1981), Caryl Churchill's Top Girls (1982) and Serious Money (1987).
 She also starred in the Top Girls Off-Broadway production in the US in 1983.
 For the RSC, she starred in As You Like It (1985) and Les Liaisons Dangereuses (1985–86).

 She made her film debut in 1985 with Dance with a Stranger, directed by Mike Newell, and telling the story of Ruth Ellis, the last woman to be hanged in Britain.
 She also appeared in Sammy and Rosie Get Laid (1987) directed by Stephen Frears, and High Season (1987).
 Back on the stage, she starred in The Cherry Orchard at the Aldwych Theatre in 1989, directed by Sam Mendes, and in Three Sisters at the Royal Court in 1990.

 In 1994, Manville starred in the first series of the BBC sitcom Ain't Misbehavin'.
 For her work in the 2000 miniseries Other People's Children, and the 2002 TV film Bodily Harm, she received nominations for Best Female Actor at the Royal Television Society Awards.

 Her extensive television credits include prominent roles in the dramas Holding On (1997), Real Women (1998–99), The Cazalets (2001), North & South (2004) and Cranford (2007).
 She also starred in Cards on the Table, a 2006 feature-length episode of Agatha Christie's Poirot.